-As far as I can tell through research and my DNA the Gills (Gylle line) were originally from somewhere in northern Great Britain (Lowlands of Scotland, most likely).
-Due to the heavy Irish heritage in my DNA, the family was most likely part of the Scottish Calvinists (Presbyterians) that were moved to Northern Ireland in the 1600’s by King James VI to settle the newly captured land.
-This is where the Gill Irish family line is traced (who were most likely the descendants of Irish Gaels and/or Vikings anyway) living in Northern Ireland, part of the Ulster Plantation.
+As far as I can tell through research and my DNA the Gills (I believe the Gylle line, Scottish decent) were originally from somewhere in northern Great Britain (Lowlands of Scotland).
+Due to the heavy Irish heritage in my DNA, the family was most likely part of the Scottish “undesirables” that were moved to Northern Ireland in the 1600’s by King James VI to settle the newly captured land.
+This is where the Gill Irish family line is traced living in Northern Ireland, part of the Ulster Plantation.
 We have a descendant who was born in Ireland named Alexander Gill (1609 – 1675), the son of Richard Gill, that was the first to come to the British Colonies in 1624, as an indentured servant.
-Alexander worked for a Captain William Pierce of England who had established Jamestown Virginia for the second time just after 1610.
-As you know this was the first English settlement in the U.S. and Alexander aided Captain Pierce on his next project, building James City Virginia.
+Alexander was owned by Captain William Pierce of England who had established Jamestown Virginia for the second time just after 1610.
+As you know this was the first English settlement in the U.S. and Alexander worked for Captain Pierce on his next project, building James City Virginia.

-After Alexander’s work was finished he may have returned to Armagh, Northern Ireland to settle down, get married and have children.
-It’s only after his great grandson William Gill, that the family immigrated permanently to the United States somewhere around the 1700’s with the rest of the “Scots-Irish” Presbyterians.
+After Alexander’s work was finished and his debts paid he may have returned to Armagh, Northern Ireland to settle down, get married and have children.
+It’s only after his great grandson William Gill, that the family had immigrated permanently to the United States somewhere around the 1700’s with the rest of the “Scots-Irish“.
 It appears that the family came into Pennsylvania where they stayed for several generations.
 Some of the family moved either west or south, but the majority stayed in PA.
 Some areas of Pennsylvania include Northumberland, Spruce Creek, Bellefonte, Pleasant Gap, Union City and Boalsburg.
 They were mostly likely pushed west by the Quakers to be a buffer between them and the Indians.

 The family remained Irish/English until some Germans began marrying into the family.
 The son of William Gill that migrated to the New World was the first.
 William Gill (1740 – 1814) served during the American Revolutionary War, survived and married a German immigrant named Regina Catherine Stahl.
 Regina’s influence along with many additional German’s marrying into the family later down the line, is where I most likely get a chunk of my German ancestry.
-Both my paternal grandparents identified as German due to this.
+Both my paternal grandparents identified as German.

-The Gill family lived and moved around Pennsylvania for many years until George Elias Gill’s father Harrison moved the family to Wood County Ohio.
+The Gill family lived in Pennsylvania for many years, pushed west by those already settled there, farming the land until George Elias Gill’s (pictured above) father Harrison moved the family to Wood County Ohio.
 The Gill family lived just west of Bowling Green setting up their own ‘hamlet’ called Gill’s Corner or Gilltown, on West Poe Road between Ridge Line road and Liberty Highway.
 George Elias is my 3rd great-grandfather, and he is in the picture above with his 2nd wife Ida.
 His son Clyde married the girl next door, Carrie Wright, whose father Elmer owned the 40 acres of land east of the Gill’s 37 acres.
 George Elias Gill is buried in the Plain Township Cemetery, Wood County near Bowling Green, Ohio.
 Clyde, his son Dale, and his grandson James (my grandfather) are buried in the Milton Township Cemetery, Wood County near Custar, Ohio.
 I’ve already told my wife that regardless of where we have lived that I should be buried with my ancestors.